 Please note that although we have set up details with the supplier and coaches will be buying some kit from them, the service is agreed on an individual basis when named accounts are set up and Regents Park Cricket Club will not be held responsible for any omission, issues with quality, payments or delivery.

 Please let me know if there is any feedback, positive or negative on the shirts service.

-Regents Park Cricket Club has a Code of Conduct for Cricket Club Members and Guests which is communicated on this club website and membership register forms and follows the Middlesex Colts Association agreed guidance for parents and players:
+Regents Park Cricket Club has a Code of Conduct for Cricket Club Members and Guests which is downloadable on this club website with membership register forms all following the ECB and Middlesex Colts Association agreed guidance for parents, coaches volunteers and players:

 “Please remember!
 These are kids.
 This is a game.
 The coaches are volunteers.
 The umpires are human.
 This is not the ashes.
 Unfortunately, too often spectators (parents), at this level lose sight of what really matters – enjoyment!
 Yes, winning is important but at junior level it should be about enjoyment, skill development and keeping participation levels high.
 Specifically;